Deployment and Release

 Most software companies release updates daily, pushing bug fixes, security updates, speed enhancements, and occasionally releasing new features for customers.
 To keep up with the promise of cloud computing, microservices, and quick, frequent feature releases, many enterprises are optimizing the way they do CI/CD for better software delivery.

 However, despite the continuous deployment optimization, production outages still occur sometimes.
-This happens because software release and deployment are two different processes, although, in enterprise release management, they are often used interchangeably.
+This happens because software deployment and release are two different processes, although, in enterprise release management, they are often used interchangeably.

 Software deployment is a technical term that refers to all the activities required to make a software system available for use.